wtbenica/CreditUpdater/README.md

 Credit Updater
 ==============
+This is a single-purpose program I use for preparing the backend database for my Infinite Longbox app.
+It is not intended for general use, but I'm making it available in case anyone else finds it useful.
+It is written in Java and uses the Gradle build system.
+It is designed to be run from the command line, but it can also be run from an IDE such as IntelliJ IDEA.
+It is designed to be run on a Linux system, but it should also work on Windows and Mac OS X.

-This is a single-purpose program I use for working with GCD (Grand Comics Database - http://www.comics.org) data dumps.
+Credit Updater is a program for working with GCD (Grand Comics Database - http://www.comics.org) data dumps.
+It is designed to be run on a regular basis to keep the backend database up to date with the latest GCD data.
+It is designed to be run in two stages.

-It will prepare an initial database dump by shrinking the database to only the data that is used by Infinite Longbox, an Android app front-end for the modified GCD.
-It will also extract characters, character appearances, and creator credits that are stored in text fields in the GCD.
-It can also extract characters and credits from an updated version of the database for new or updated records and transfer any new or updated records to the primary database.
+The first stage is to initialize the database, removing records and tables that aren't needed for the app, and extracting characters, character appearances, and creator credits from text fields and storing them in the database in a more efficient format.
+This is done by running the program with the **-p** or **--prepare** option.

+The second stage is to migrate new data from a GCD data dump into the database, updating existing records and adding new records as needed.
+This is done by running the program with the **-m** or **--migrate** option.

+The program can also be run in interactive mode by running the program with no options.
+In interactive mode, you will be prompted to choose between initializing or migrating the database, and you can also configure other settings such as the database name, username, password, and starting story ID.

 Before you start
 ----------------